Level 3 Diploma in Horse Management

 You will also have the opportunity to organise and run an equine event as well as to visit Your Horse Live, Badminton Horse Trials and the Horse of the Year Show.
 Students also attend residential study tours, which include visits to The National Stud, British Racing School, Rossdales Equine Veterinary Hospital, Tattersalls and a study tour to Cirencester.

-Level 3 City & Guilds Technical Diploma in Horse Management (equivalent to 3 A levels) Students will also be given the opportunity to gain BHS qualifications, First Aid at Work and tractor driving qualifications.
+City & Guilds Level 3 Technical Extended Diploma in Horse Management (equivalent to three A Levels) Opportunity to gain BHS qualifications, First Aid at Work.

 You will cover a diverse range of topics throughout your course.
 A selection of unit titles is shown below.

 - Yard and Stable Management